Bitan-2125/SmartFin-Advisor/README.md

 pip install -r requirements.txt
 ```

-- Create a `.env` file in the `backend/` directory and add your NVIDIA API key:
+- Create a `.env` file in the main directory and add your NVIDIA API key:
   ```
   NVIDIA_API_KEY=your_nvidia_api_key_here
   ```